9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 # National Cyber Scholarship Competition Writeup

-For this CTF, I used [Rizin](https://rizin.re/) for binary and a disposable Kali VM for running programs (safety first!).
+For this CTF, I used [Rizin](https://rizin.re/) for binary analysis / editing and a disposable Kali VM for running suspicious programs.

 ## Binary